-CERN has an obligation to ensure Members of Personnel (and their families) have the right to reside in the host states, whether they are a citizen of the European Union or not.
+CERN has an obligation to ensure Members of Personnel (and their families) have the right to reside in the Host States while they are associated with CERN, whether they are a citizen of the European Union or not.

-In this context, CERN's Host-State Relations Service, Legal Service and HR are working closely with the French and Swiss authorities to find solutions to the issues that may arise as they become better defined.
+In this context, CERN's Host-State Relations Service, Legal Service and HR work closely with the French and Swiss authorities to find solutions to the issues that may arise as they become better defined.
+A meeting at the end of 2020 between CERN Management and Host States representatives helped to clarify several points of detail, notably with regards to the modalities for France, detailed in the ‘France’ section below.
+The particular modalities for Switzerland are included in the ‘Switzerland’ section.

-This page highlights a number of issues that may affect UK members of the personnel at CERN and their families specifically, and updates will be posted as the situation becomes clearer.
+On this webpage, we have gathered information and resources about the effect of Brexit on UK members of the personnel at CERN and their family members.
+Updates will be posted as the further details or information become available, where applicable.
 In addition, there are links to other sources of information that may be of interest and help to those affected by the situation.

 - NEW 19 January 2021, VISAs:

 - UK Citizens taking up residence in France have to obtain a French multiple-entry long-stay D-type visa “carte promae à solliciter à l’arrivée” from the French Consulate competent for their place of residence.
-This will allow the establishment of a CERN Titre de Séjour Spécial (TSS) for our Members of Personnel.
+This will allow the establishment of a French Titre de séjour spécial (TSS) mandatory for CERN Members of Personnel (and family members who are not EU citizens).

-- Not: for short stays (maximum 90 days in any period of 180 days), UK Citizens are exempted from the visa requirement but the convention d’accueil is still required.
+- Note: for short stays (maximum 90 days in any period of 180 days), UK Citizens are exempted from the visa requirement but a convention d’accueil will be required (equivalent to a work permit).

 - UK Citizens taking up residence in Switzerland will *not* have to obtain a visa, whether or not their stay exceeds 90 days in a 180 day period.